evaera/Cmdr/README.md

 }
 ```

-The implementation should be in a separate file, which is never delivered to the client.
+The implementation should be in a separate ModuleScript.
+Cmdr will never deliver this script to the client.
 This module should only return one function.
 The module must be named the same thing as the definition module as described above, with the word "Server" appended to the end.

+It is passed the CommandContext for this command, which is a special object that represents a single command run.
+The context can be used to get the executing player, send events, reply with additional lines in the console, and more.
+See CommandContext in the API section below for more details.
+After the context, any arguments you defined in the command definition will be passed in order.

 ```lua
 -- TeleportServer.lua